Development with Docker, Apache, PHP, and SSL

-This post goes through a sample project I built that shows this off using docker, apache, php, xdebug, and Traefik for local development.
+This post goes through a sample project I built that shows this off using docker, apache, php, and xdebug for local development.

 Want to skip straight to the complete sample project?
 Click here!